Identifiability of linear compartmental models: the singular locus: Background

 \subsection{Input-output equations}

-The {\em input-output equations} of a linear compartment model are equations that hold along any solution of the ODEs~\eqref{eq:main}, and which involve only the parameters $a_{ij}$, input variables $u_i$, output variables $y_i$, and their derivatives.
-The general form of these equations was given by Meshkat, Sullivant, and Eisenberg~\cite[Corollary 1]{MeshkatSullivantEisenberg}.
-The version of their result we state here is for the case of a single input/output compartment: \begin{proposition}[Meshkat, Sullivant, and Eisenberg] Consider a linear compartment model that is strongly connected, has an input and output in compartment 1 (and no other inputs or outputs), and has at least one leak.
-Let $A$ denote the compartmental matrix, let $\partial$ be the differential operator $d/dt$, and let $(\partial I-A)_{11}$ denote the submatrix of $(\partial I-A)$ obtained by removing row 1 and column 1.
-Then the input-output equation (of lowest degree) is the following:
+The {\em input-output equations} of a linear compartmental model are equations that hold along every solution of the ODEs~\eqref{eq:main}, and which involve only the parameters $a_{ij}$, input variables $u_i$, output variables $y_i$, and their derivatives.
+A general form of these equations was given by Meshkat, Sullivant, and Eisenberg~\cite[Corollary 1]{MeshkatSullivantEisenberg} for the case of strongly connected models and a generalization was given in \cite[Proposition 2.3]{linear-i-o}.
+The version of this result we state here is for the case of one input and one output: \begin{proposition}[Meshkat, Sullivant, and Eisenberg] Consider a linear compartmental model that has an input in compartment $j$ and an output in compartment $i$ (and no other inputs or outputs).
+Let $A$ denote the compartmental matrix, let $\partial$ be the differential operator $d/dt$, and let $(\partial I-A)_{ij}$ denote the submatrix of $(\partial I-A)$ obtained by removing row $i$ and column $j$.
+Then an input-output equation is the following:

 \end{proposition}

 \begin{example} Consider the following catenary model (the $n=3$ case from Figure~\ref{fig:cat}):